Make Lo Mai Gai (Steamed Glutinous Rice with Chicken), a classic dim sum dish at home with detailed video and step-by-step pictorial instructions.

 - ½ tsp five spice powder

-In the same pot, sauté minced garlic until fragrant.
+- In the same pot, sauté minced garlic until fragrant.
 Add chicken and mushrooms.
 Fry for 2 to 3 minutes.
 Stir in dark soy sauce.
 Pour in corn starch mixture and allow it to cook for 2 minutes.
 Sauce should come to a boil and thicken.
-Turn off heat and remove.
+Turn off the stove.

 Here are more recipes using glutinous rice.
-Please click on the link or image to open in a new window.
+Please click on the link or image to view recipe.